-Nickel compounds are not permitted ingredients in cosmetics, which is reassuring if you are one of the one in eight women who have a nickel allergy.
+Nickel compounds are not permitted in cosmetics, which is reassuring if you are one of the one in eight women who have a nickel allergy.

-One of the main sources of this nickel contamination is iron oxides, used in cosmetics to impart yellow, brown, red and even black color, and so widely found in foundations, eyeliners, lip products and more.
+One of the main sources of nickel contamination is iron oxides, used in cosmetics to impart yellow, brown, red and even black color, and widely found in foundations, eyeliners, lip products and more.
 These iron oxides may be listed in ingredients by their Color International codes — CI 77489, CI 77491, CI 77492, CI 77499.

 Unfortunately, there are relatively few make-up options available, especially if you are very sensitive, or have been advised to avoid iron oxides and other minerals, and are looking for products which use alternative pigments.

-The subject of cosmetics is covered in more detail in my new book The Metal Allergy Guide (pictured above right), but in the meantime there are three categories of products which are or may be worth exploring, although cautious patch testing is always recommended, as there can never be any guarantees.
+The subject of cosmetics is covered in more detail in my new book The Metal Allergy Guide (pictured above right), but in brief, there are three categories of products which are or may be worth exploring, although cautious patch testing is always recommended, as there can never be any guarantees.

-1. Products with plant-based pigments
+Type 1.
+Products with plant-based pigments